pretix/pretix-docs/docs/guides/meta/development-environment.md

 ### Using the development environment

-In order to use development environment for contributing to the pretix documentation, open a terminal on your computer.
+In order to use the development environment for contributing to the pretix documentation, open a terminal on your computer.
 Navigate to the directory to which you cloned the Git repository:

 ```